mapbox/node-blend/README.md

 - `height`: integer, default 0: final width of blended image.
 If options provided with no height value it will default to 0
 - `reencode`: boolean, default false
 - `matte`: when alpha is used this is the color to initialize the buffer to (reencode will be set to true automatically when a matte is supplied)
 - `compression`: level of compression to use when format is `png`.
-Valid range is between 1 and 9, the higher value being higher compression and lower speed.
+The higher value indicates higher compression and implies slower encodeing speeds.
 The lower value indicates faster encoding but larger final images.
 Default is 6.
+If the encoder is `libpng` then the valid range is between 1 and 9.
+If the encoder is `miniz` then the valid range is between 1 and 10.
+The reason for this difference is that `miniz` has a special "UBER" compression mode that tries to be extremely small at the potential cost of being extremely slow.
 - `palette`: pass a blend.Palette object to be used to reduced PNG images to a fixed array of colors
 - `mode`: `octree` or `hextree` - the PNG quantization method to use, from Mapnik: https://github.com/mapnik/mapnik/wiki/OutputFormats.
 Octree only support a few alpha levels, but is faster while Hextree supports many alpha levels.
 - `encoder`: `libpng` or `miniz` - the PNG encoder to use. `libpng` is standard while `miniz` is experimental but faster.